JediFonseca/mint-post-install-1.0/README.md

 IMPORTANT:
 -To finish installing 'Protontricks' close and re-open the terminal, then run: 'pipx install protontricks'.
 -To finish installing Jack, Ardour, some audio plugins, and 'Oh My Zshell', please reboot your system.
--Ubuntu Font Familly, Paper Icon Theme, 4k Video Downloader and Softmaker Office are available for installation on your 'Downloads' folder."